Z-Wave-Me/Z-Way-JNI-Wrapper/README.md

 You might need to specify the path to the jni folder:

+`make clean all`

+It is also possible to explicitly specify the JDK folder:

 `JNI_ROOT=/usr/lib/jvm/java-8-openjdk-armhf make clean all`

 ### Building the JAR package